 Instructions

-- Set your smoker to 225 degrees F.
+- Preheat: Set the smoker to 225 degrees F.

-- Spatchcock Your Turkey: Flip turkey so it is breast-side down.
-Taking your kitchen shears, cut along both sides of the backbone (which will be running down the middle of the turkey at this point) and remove.
-Cut into the top of the breastbone and start to break apart the cartilage there.
+- Spatchcock Turkey: Place turkey on a large cutting board or rimmed baking sheet.
+Flip turkey so it is breast-side down.
+Take the kitchen shears, cut along both sides of the backbone (which will be running down the middle of the turkey) and remove.
 Flip over.
-Firmly press down towards the top of the breastbone with the palm of your hand until you hear a crack.
-That’s it!
-Check out our tutorial on How To Spatchcock a Turkey HERE for even more details!
+Firmly press down towards the top of the breastbone with the palm of your hand, until you hear a crack.
+Check out our tutorial on How To Spatchcock a Turkey for even more details!

-- Add onion, orange, chicken broth, white wine (if using), rosemary and thyme to bottom of large aluminum roasting pan.
-Place turkey on top ensuring the breast-side is up.
+- Roasting Pan: Place onion, orange, chicken broth, white wine (if using), rosemary and thyme in the bottom of a large aluminum roasting pan.
+Place a wire rack on top of the roasting pan.* Place turkey on top of the wire rack, ensuring the breast-side is up.

-- Take 1/4 cup softened butter and rub into every nook and cranny (including under the skin where possible).
-Use additional softened butter, as-needed.
-Sprinkle Turkey Rub all over.
+- Butter + Season: Pat turkey dry with paper towel.
+Take 1/4 cup softened butter and rub into every nook and cranny (including under the skin where possible).
+Season outside of the turkey with the dry rub.

-- Turn the smoker temperature up to 350 degrees F. Let the turkey smoke until it reaches an internal temperature of 165 degrees at it’s thickest part.
+- Smoke: Place the roasting pan on the smoker and close the lid.
+Let smoke 60-70 minutes at 225 degrees F. Then turn the smoker temperature up to 350 degrees F. Let the turkey smoke until it reaches an internal temperature of 165 degrees at it’s thickest part.
 Melt the last 1/4 cup of butter and use to baste the turkey every 20 minutes.

-- Use juices at the bottom of the pan to make Homemade Turkey Gravy.
+- Gravy: Use juices at the bottom of the pan and follow our tutorial on how to make smoked turkey gravy.

 Notes